vdaviot/metalk8s/BUMPING.md

 - Update manifest in `salt/metalk8s/kubernetes/cni/calico/deployed.sls`:
   - copy the file from [here](https://github.com/projectcalico/calico/blob/$version/manifests/calico.yaml).
   - apply metalk8s patches as they will show up in the diffs.
 All Metalk8s necessary changes have appended comments.

+## Containerd

+Instructions to bump Containerd version are in its [spec file](./packages/redhat/common/containerd.spec)